mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 #### Additive Noise

-Now that the data has been scaled and centered to fit in the sensitive region of $\tanh$, and we have split our data into training inputs and outputs, the next step is to add noise to the training input data.
+Now that the data has been scaled and centered to fit in the sensitive region of $\tanh$, and we have split our data into training inputs and targets, the next step is to add noise to the training input data.
 The reason we want to add noise to the training inputs is to make our system more robust.
 When we train on noisy inputs, the LI-ESN model will learn how to accept some amount of variance in the input information.
-That way, when one of our inputs isn't quite what the model expects, it still knows how to generate a valid output.
-The following Python will add Guassian noise to the training input data.
-In this case, we are using noise with $\sigma = 0.05$ and $\mu = 0$.
+That way, when one of our predicted inputs isn't exactly what the model expects, it still knows how to generate a valid output.
+The following Python will add Gaussian noise to the training input data.
+In this case, the noise is defined with $\sigma = 0.05$ and $\mu = 0$.

 ```python